Chronicles From The Middle Ages

 A while ago, we promised to write an exploration of fashion and patriarchy.
 Indeed, the only fashion that men can appreciate is the one that pleases them.
 Consequently, that is the most popular style among women, and therefore, that is the best-selling fashion.

 Now pair Franchi’s retrograde words with the recent news that three girls couldn’t enter a bar on the beach near Ostia because their clothes weren’t sexy enough.
-So what do we see?
-The disturbing picture of a society where there’s no chance for women.
-No evolution.
+What do we see, then?
+A disturbing snapshot of a society where women have no opportunities and no evolution.

 And we just needed a woman to remind us about it!
-Chronicles from the Middle-Ages, that’s it!
+From the Chronicles of the Middle-Ages, that’s it!